 receive tax refund

 Congratulations if you’re getting a tax refund this year.
-If you still haven’t filed yet, but want to receive your refund faster—typically within 21 days—make sure you file electronically and choose direct deposit.
+If you want to receive it faster—typically within 21 days—make sure you file electronically and choose direct deposit.
 Filing electronically allows the IRS to process your return more quickly, and direct deposit speeds up the delivery of your tax refund payment.
 You’ll have to give the IRS your bank account information if you request direct deposit, though.

 Once you file your return, you can track the status of your tax refund using the IRS’s Where’s My Refund tool.
 To access the tool, you’ll need to provide your Social Security or taxpayer ID number, your filing status, and the exact tax refund amount reported on your return.
 You can also check the status of your refund on the IRS2Go mobile app.